liisaratsep/TransformerTTS/README.md

 ## Model Weights

+Newer models are added to the [Releases](https://github.com/TartuNLP/TransformerTTS/releases) of this repository.

-Access the pre-trained models with the API call.
+Access the original pre-trained models with the API call.

 Old weights
 | Model URL | Commit | Vocoder Commit|